 1. What’s the first thing you do for inspiration when you get into the studio?

-2. Favourite or newest piece of hardware/software in your studio?
+2. Favorite or newest piece of hardware/software in your studio?

 5. Newest audio technology you’ve heard of?